abdelaziz-ashraf/ToDo-App/README.md

 # ToDo-App-
+To-Do App that handles simple Create, Update and Delete operations.
-ToDo App using python and Django framework (Small Project)
+Using python and Django framework.